-A major focus of Dr. Frank’s research relates to her leadership as the principal investigator and executive director of the Pennsylvania/MidAtlantic AIDS Education and Training Center (PA/MidAtlantic AETC) and the more recently funded, Telehealth AETC Appalachian Project (TAAP) aimed at reaching rural community health centers and underserved areas.
-The program provides HIV/AIDS-related training and technical assistance to healthcare providers in Delaware, Maryland, Ohio, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
+A major focus of Dr. Frank’s research relates to her leadership as the principal investigator and executive director of the MidAtlantic AIDS Education and Training Center (MAAETC), the Telehealth AETC Access Project (TAAP) aimed at reaching rural community health centers and underserved areas.
+The program provides HIV/AIDS-related training and technical assistance to healthcare providers in Delaware, Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
 The project aims to improve capacity building for individual clinicians, clinics, programs, and systems throughout the region.
 The Graduate School of Public Health, Department of Infectious Diseases and Microbiology, is the central headquarters for the project and funded since 1988 by DHHS, Bureau of HIV/AIDS, and the Ryan White Care Act.

 Dr. Frank is also the Director of the MPH-MIC program in IDM, member of the IDM admissions committee and serves on the advisory committee for the Peace Corps Master’s International MPH Program.
-She is currently Associate Professor, Infectious Diseases and Microbiology, Department of Infectious Diseases, Graduate School of Public Health with secondary appointments in School of Nursing, Community and Health Systems, the School of Medicine, Center for Translational Science Institute & Center for Russian and Eastern European Studies.
+She is currently Professor, Infectious Diseases and Microbiology, Department of Infectious Diseases, Graduate School of Public Health with secondary appointments in School of Nursing, Department of Community and Health Systems, the School of Medicine, Center for Translational Science Institute & Center for Russian and Eastern European Studies at UCIS.

-She serves on the steering committee of the HRSA-funded National HIV Quality Center.
+She has serves on the steering committee of the HRSA-funded National HIV Quality Center.
 She is a member of the Pennsylvania Ryan White HIV Planning Council, and nationally as a Board member of AIDS Action Council in Washington, DC.
 This is a current member and former chair of the American Public Health Associations, Jail and Prison Health Committee, She developed and teaches a graduate course on HIV/AIDS and a course on Global Infectious Diseases.

 Dr. Frank has developed and intervened to increase knowledge and awareness about HIV disease and the associated stigma and discrimination in an effort to improve access to prevention and care, reduce disparities for minority and underserved persons, and build capacity to address the growing pandemic.
 She has contributed her own time to countless committees, organizations, and initiatives.
 She has served on regional and national boards, and engages legislators, government officials, and other leaders to assure that HIV prevention and care is a priority and that additional funding is secured to treat persons with HIV/AIDS.
 She has been involved in the development of legislative language for HIV/AIDS care.
 She has presented at national forums in developing new directions, policies, and initiatives in addressing this epidemic.
 She has provided expert testimony on the need for HIV education for prison health professionals to the President’s Advisory Council on HIV/AIDS due to her extensive experience in developing HIV education programs for staff and prisoners within Pennsylvania’s Department of Corrections.